ck37/ck37/README.md

 ### Hi, I'm Chris 👋

 I am finishing my PhD in Biostatistics at UC Berkeley and moving to Boston in August.
-I will begin a postdoctoral fellowship at Harvard Medical School's [Department of Biomedical Informatics](https://dbmi.hms.harvard.edu/) in September.
+I will begin a postdoctoral fellowship in [biomedical informatics](https://dbmi.hms.harvard.edu/) at Harvard Medical School in September.
 I also provide data science consulting services from time to time.

 - 🌱 My three dissertation projects are: